akupferb/808xmidterm/README.md

 ## Notes

-Branch 'codingfunctions' used for filling in the functions as defined in the UML.
+Branch 'codingfunctions' used for implementing the functions as defined in the UML.

-## Dependencies/Libraries

-Make sure these are downloaded (via apt or otherwise): libboost-all-dev

 ## Known Issues/Bugs